Ogechi-Ugbor/Ogechi-Ugbor.github.io/index.md

 ##### Contributions:

-Test Scenario Design: Collaborated with the dev team to define comprehensive test scenarios covering various aspects of the health and fitness app.
+###### 1. Test Scenario Design:
+Collaborated with the dev team to define comprehensive test scenarios covering various aspects of the health and fitness app.

-##### Manual Testing:
+###### 2. Manual Testing:

-###### User Registration:
+-  User Registration:
  Executed tests to validate the user registration process, ensuring accurate user profile creation.
-###### Exercise Tracking:
+-  Exercise Tracking:
  Conducted tests to verify the app's ability to accurately record and display user exercises.
-###### Goal Setting:
+-  Goal Setting:
 Tested the functionality of goal setting and tracking, confirming that users can set fitness targets.
+-  E - Shopping:
 Ensured ease in shopping for fitness items on the app, from adding to cart to calculations to tracking items ordered e.t.c.
+-  User Interface:
-User Interface: Evaluated the app's user interface, navigation, and responsiveness across different devices and orientations.
+Evaluated the app's user interface, navigation, and responsiveness across different devices and orientations.

-#### Compatibility Testing:
+###### 3. Compatibility Testing:

-###### Multi-Platform Testing:
+-  Multi-Platform Testing:
 Conducted tests on both iOS and Android devices to ensure cross-platform compatibility.
+-  Device Variation:
-Device Variation: Tested the app on a variety of devices with different screen sizes, resolutions, and operating system versions.
+Tested the app on a variety of devices with different screen sizes, resolutions, and operating system versions.

-###### Performance Testing:
+###### 4. Performance Testing

-###### Stress Testing:
+-  Stress Testing:
 Simulated high user load scenarios to assess the app's performance under heavy usage.
+-  Responsiveness:
-Responsiveness: Monitored app responsiveness during actions such as exercise tracking, goal updates, and real-time data syncing.
+ Moitored app responsiveness during actions such as exercise tracking, goal updates, and real-time data syncing.

-#### Bug Reporting and Collaboration:
+###### 5. Bug Reporting and Collaboration:

-Identified and documented defects using Jira, providing detailed steps to reproduce issues and attaching relevant screenshots.
+ -  Identified and documented defects using Jira, providing detailed steps to reproduce issues and attaching relevant screenshots.
-Collaborated closely with developers to ensure clear communication of defects and to verify bug fixes.
+ -   Collaborated closely with developers to ensure clear communication of defects and to verify bug fixes.

-Regression Testing:
+###### 6. Regression Testing:

-Participated in regression testing after each app update, verifying that new features or bug fixes did not introduce new issues.
+ -  Participated in regression testing after each app update, verifying that new features or bug fixes did not introduce new issues.

 Improvement Suggestions: